rahul-soshte/soroban-math/README.md

 A high-precision fixed-point math library for Soroban smart contracts on the Stellar blockchain.

 **This project aims to empower Soroban developers with precise mathematical operations and advanced functions while minimizing precision loss.
-It is currently under development and subject to enhancements and optimizations.**
+It is currently under development and not functional and subject to enhancements and optimizations.**

 ## Quickstart